LSBU-Hub-01-v1.jpg

 School of Arts and Social Sciences

-Our School of Arts and Social Sciences offers the following subjects: Acting for Stage and Screen, Film and Television Practice, Media Production, Politics and International Relations and Sociology.
+Our School of Arts and Social Sciences offers the following subjects: Acting for Stage and Screen, Film and Television Practice and Media Production.

 If your students would like an interactive academic session from one of these courses with an Information Advice and Guidance Session to support your students with applying to university, please contact the Student Recruitment and Outreach Team to register your interest and a member of the Outreach Team will be in touch with further details!